Track Customer Deposit Balances

 Create the return statement

-This script associates the beforeSubmit function with the beforeSubmit user event script entry point and the afterSubmit function with the afterSubmit user event script entry point.
+This part of the script associates the beforeSubmit function with the beforeSubmit user event script entry point and the afterSubmit function with the afterSubmit user event script entry point.

 Add the following code immediately above the closing }); in your script: